Ford Mustang Mach-E: Overview

-The Mustang Mach-E is built on the Global Electrified 1 (GE1) platform, which is a heavily reworked version of the C2 platform that is used on the fourth generation Focus and third generation Kuga/fourth generation Escape.

-Charging is available via an AC home charger or DC fast chargers at up to 150 kW.
+The Mustang Mach-E uses the Global Electrified 1 (GE1) platform, which is a heavily reworked version of the C2 platform shared with the fourth generation Focus and third generation Kuga/fourth generation Escape.
+It offers a traditional cargo area at the rear offering a volume of 29 cuft, and a 4.8 cuft waterproof trunk under the hood and can be charged by a home AC charger or by DC fast chargers at up to 150 kW.